RalphHightower/blog/_posts/2025/08/2025-08-11-VanceWeirdTwistOnEpsteinFiles.md

 But if that were true, why doesn’t the [Republican](https://www.gop.com/) [White House](https://www.whitehouse.gov/) just release the files?
 Why bother with the secrecy and contradictory stories if the [vice president](https://www.whitehouse.gov/administration/jd-vance/) is correct and it’s “left-wing politicians and left-wing billionaires” who joined [Trump](https://www.donaldjtrump.com/) on Epstein’s list of friends?

+[Steve Benen](https://www.msnbc.com/author/steve-benen-ncpn433601) is a producer for "[The Rachel Maddow Show](https://www.msnbc.com/rachel-maddow-show)," the editor of [MaddowBlog](https://www.msnbc.com/rachel-maddow-show) and an [MSNBC](https://www.msnbc.com/) political contributor.
+He's also the bestselling author of ["Ministry of Truth: Democracy, Reality, and the Republicans' War on the Recent Past."](https://www.harpercollins.com/products/ministry-of-truth-steve-benen)

 ----
 - media
 - [MSNBC](https://www.msnbc.com/)